CtrlK

 Completeness

-Clearly answers both what (comprehensive toolkit for protein language models with specific capabilities) AND when with explicit 'Use this skill when...' clause listing five distinct trigger scenarios.
+Clearly answers both 'what' (comprehensive toolkit for protein language models with specific capabilities listed) and 'when' (explicit 'Use this skill when...' clause covering multiple trigger scenarios like working with protein sequences, designing novel proteins, generating embeddings, etc.).

 3 / 3